 We were unable to provide opening hours.
 Please contact the Church for more information

-St Mary’s Parish forms a Benefice with St Faith's Kilsby and is part of the Daventry Team Ministry in the Diocese of Peterborough.
+St Mary’s Parish forms a Benefice with St Faith's Kilsby and is in the Diocese of Peterborough.

 At the time of the Victorian restoration new stained glass windows were installed; most of these were made by Charles Kempe, a renowned exponent at the time.

 There is a ring of five bells.
-The team ring at the 9.30am services and on special occasions.
+The team ring for the 10am services and on special occasions.
 Practice night is Monday at 7.15pm and anyone wanting to learn is welcome to come along.

 A fifth bell, known as the Jubilee Bell, was installed in 2002, to commemorate Queen Elizabeth II's Diamond Jubilee.
 The money for the bell was raised by events organised by the bellringers and donations from villagers.